-- 1. The funds distributed by TAFT IV to each Participating Tribe shall be used for Opioid Remediation. - 2.
-The TAFT IV Directors shall, in consultation with the TLC, design and implement a system of annual reporting by Participating Tribes relating to Opioid Remediation expenditures made using funds received from TAFT IV.
-The TAFT IV Directors shall provide an annual Tribal Opioid Abatement Report to Janssen and the Special Master, which annual report may be filed by the Special Master, in his discretion, with the MDL Court. - G. Nature of Payment. - 1.
-Janssen and the TLC acknowledge and agree that notwithstanding anything to the contrary in this Agreement, including, but not limited to, the scope of the Released Claims: - a.
-Janssen has entered into this Agreement to avoid the delay, expense, inconvenience, and uncertainty of further litigation; - b.
-Tribes sought compensatory restitution (within the meaning of 26 U.S.C. § 162(f)(2)(A)) as damages for the Alleged Harms allegedly suffered by the Tribes; - c.
-By executing the Tribal Participation Form, the Participating Tribes acknowledge that: (a) the Compensatory Restitution Amount is no greater than the amount, in the aggregate, of the Alleged Harms allegedly suffered by the Participating Tribes; and (b) the portion of the Compensatory Restitution Amount received by each Participating Tribe is no greater than the amount of the Alleged Harms allegedly suffered by such Participating Tribe; - d.
-The payment of the Compensatory Restitution Amount by Janssen constitutes, and is paid for, compensatory restitution (within the meaning of 26 U.S.C. § 162(f)(2)(A)) for alleged damage or harm (as compensation for alleged damage or harm arising out of alleged bodily injury) allegedly caused by Janssen.
-The payment of the Compensatory Restitution Amount by Janssen constitutes, and is paid for, compensatory restitution (within the meaning of 26 U.S.C. § 162(f)(2)(A)) for alleged damage or harm (as compensation for alleged damage or harm (as compensation for alleged damage or harm (as compensation for alleged damage or harm arising out of alleged bodily injury) allegedly caused by Janssen; - e.
-The Compensatory Restitution Amount is being paid as compensatory restitution (within the meaning of 26 U.S.C. § 162(f)(2)(A)) in order to restore, in whole or in part, the Participating Tribes to the same position or condition that they would be in had the Participating Tribes not suffered the Alleged Harms;
+- 1. The funds distributed by TAFT IX to each Participating Tribe shall be used solely for Opioid Remediation. - 2.
+The TAFT IX Directors shall, in consultation with the TLC, design and implement a system of annual reporting by Participating Tribes relating to Opioid Remediation expenditures made using funds received from TAFT IX.
+The TAFT IX Directors shall provide an annual Tribal Opioid Abatement Report to Walgreens and the Special Master, which annual report may be filed by the Special Master, in his discretion, with the MDL Court.

+G. Nature of Payment.

+- 1. Walgreens and the TLC acknowledge and agree that notwithstanding anything to the contrary in this Agreement, including, but not limited to, the scope of the Released Claims: - a.
+Walgreens has entered into this Agreement to avoid the delay, expense, inconvenience, and uncertainty of further litigation; - b.
+Tribes sought restitution and remediation (within the meaning of 26 U.S.C. § 162(f)(2)(A)) as damages for the

+Alleged Harms allegedly suffered by the Tribes;

+- c.
+By executing the Tribal Participation Form, the Participating Tribes acknowledge that: (a) the Total Remediation Amount is no greater than the amount, in the aggregate, of the Alleged Harms allegedly suffered by the Participating Tribes; and (b) the portion of the Total Remediation Amount received by each Participating Tribe is no greater than the amount of the Alleged Harms allegedly suffered by such Participating Tribe; - d.
+For purposes of Section 162(f) of the Internal Revenue Code, the Total Remediation Amount, which includes the Compensatory Restitution Amount to be paid by Walgreens (\$126,102,624.99 to be paid out over fifteen (15) years), constitutes restitution or remediation, as defined in Treasury Regulation § 1.162-21(e)(4), for damage or harm allegedly caused by the potential violation of a law and is an amount paid for the purpose of remediating the damage or harm allegedly caused, including to restore the Tribes to the same or substantially similar position or condition as existed prior to such damage or harm allegedly caused. - e.
+For the avoidance of doubt: (a) no portion of the Compensatory Restitution Amount represents reimbursement to any Participating Tribe, or other person or entity, for the costs of any investigation or litigation, including without limitation attorneys' fees, (b) the entire Compensatory Restitution Amount is properly characterized as described in Section IV.G.1.e, and (c) no portion of the Settlement Sum represents or should properly be characterized as the payment of fines, penalties or other punitive assessments ; - f.
+Walgreens intends to allocate the cost of the Settlement Amount among the Released Entities using a reasonable basis; and. - g.
+The Muscogee (Creek) Nation, on behalf of all Participating Tribes (the "Form 1098-F Filer") shall complete and file Form 1098-F with the Internal